ubports/system-image/cli-manpage.rst

     Use the given configuration file, otherwise use the default.
 The program will optionally also read a ``channel.ini`` file in the same directory as ``FILE``.

--u NUMBER, --upgrade NUMBER
-    Calculate an upgrade path from the given build number instead of the system's actual build number.

 --dbus
     Run in D-Bus client mode.
 Normally, ``system-image-cli`` runs directly